team

 Repeat that check while the team stays active, or use omx team await <team-name> --timeout-ms 30000 --json when event-driven waiting is a better fit.

-If the leader gets a stale/team-stalled nudge, immediately run omx team status <team-name> before taking any manual intervention.
+If the leader gets a stale, lifecycle, or all-idle nudge, immediately run omx team status <team-name> before taking any manual intervention.
+Deprecated worker stall/progress nudges should not be treated as an active runtime contract.

 Message Dispatch Policy (CLI-first, state-first)